tetrapod00/godot-docs/tutorials/editor/managing_editor_features.rst

 Creating a profile
 ------------------

-To manage editor features go to **Editor > Manage Editor Features**.
-This will open the **Manage Editor Feature Profiles** window.
+To manage editor features go to :path:`Editor > Manage Editor Features`.
+This will open the :wndw:`Manage Editor Feature Profiles` window.
 By default there will be no profile.
-Click on **Create Profile** and give it a name.
+Click on :btn:`Create Profile` and give it a name.
 You will then see a list of all the features in the Godot editor.

 .. image:: img/configure_profile.png